yusufbudullah/MSc-Data-Science-Portfolio/Research-Methodology/README.md

 # Research Methodology: From Social Media Insights to Organizational Strategy

 This repository contains two distinct academic research works completed for the Research Methodology module.
-These projects focus on different domains—one exploring the broader impact of **Social Media Big Data** and the other proposing a specific **Organizational Memory Model** for an IT consultancy.
+These projects focus on different domains, one exploring the broader impact of **Social Media Big Data** and the other proposing a specific **Organizational Memory Model** for an IT consultancy.

 ---